Individual Therapy in Naples, Florida

 Early Trauma Protocol (ETP)

-The Early Trauma Protocol is a gentle, body-aware form of EMDR for trauma that began early in life—often before clear memories or language were formed.
-Instead of pushing recall, it works with sensations, emotions, and nervous system responses to help the brain reprocess what was experienced and restore a felt sense of safety, stability, and choice in the present.
+The Early Trauma Protocol (ETP) is a gentle, body-aware form of EMDR for trauma that began early in life — often before clear memories or language were formed.

 Feel “stuck” in patterns that don’t make logical sense